GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 <Route path={'/:screenName'} component={ProfileCard} />
 ```

 Therefore, the `ProfileCard` component first destructures the `match` property [provided by](https://reacttraining.com/react-router/web/api/match) `react-router-dom` and checks to see if the `screenName` param exists.
 If not, it assumes we've matched the root path instead (`/`), which was also routed to render this component, and uses the static `config.user.defaultAuthScreenName` value instead.
-As we saw in the [Main Component](#main-component) section, this static value is just used for demonstration purposes, and would be retrieved from an authed user or session in a real-world app.
+As we saw in the [Main Component](#main-component) section, this static value is just used for demonstration purposes and would be retrieved from an authed user or session in a real-world app.
 The retrieved `screenName` value is then used in the `User.findFromScreenName` `Query` and that executor is passed to `useDgraphGlobal` to retrieve a matching `User` record with that particular `user.screenName`.

 The `ActionType.SET_USER` causes our `Reducer` to update the `State.user` property with the retrieved value, so we also call the `useStateContext()` hook and destructure the `user` property to get whatever user is currently active.
 We then use another `Query` and executor to retrieve all `Tweets` for that user and dispatch it with the `ActionType.SET_TWEETS` action.
 It's worth noting that we used the same `ActionType` in the `Search` component, which illustrates the power of making our components self-contained.
 Regardless of where in the app we update the global list of tweets, we can use the same process and it will always have the same impact on the rest of the app.